Register for our webinar with Meric Bloch to learn how to handle and prevent retaliation claims after workplace incidents.

 Business-Level Warning Signs of Embezzlement

-While many businesses, especially those smaller in size, can’t afford an external audit every month, looking for embezzlement red flags every day can reduce your risk.
+While many businesses can’t afford an external audit every month, looking for embezzlement red flags every day can reduce your risk.
 Train employees in your finance department to look for these as they complete their daily tasks so you can nip embezzlement schemes in the bud.

 1. Missing Financial Documents